List Of Festivals Celebrated In The Month Of June

 Shimla Summer Festival

 The Shimla summer festival is an annual event, which is organized every summer during the peak tourist season at the heart of the city.
 Shimla is the favorite hill station of many people.
-If you plan to visit Shimla in summer, you can also enjoy the summer festival with a glimpse of traditional hill culture in addition to the beautiful spots.
+If you plan to visit Shimla in the summer, you can also enjoy the summer festival with a glimpse of traditional hill culture in addition to the beautiful spots.
 People come from far and wide to see Shimla Summer Festival.

 When: First week of June, every year